jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Techvolution will teach you how to move on from the past.
 You'll control your own dice and adopt the technological innovation that'll put the power of wealth-generating modern technology into your, and everyone else's, hands.

 Because animals sadly can't change their genes.
 They must endure the pain of "survival of the fittest" to evolve.
-We can (and already are) change our fate by updating our characteristics with modern technology.
-Before we join those seeding the future, we must upgrade our politics with evolution.
+We can (and already are) changing our fate by updating our characteristics with modern technology.
+But before we join those seeding the future, we must upgrade our politics with evolution.
 The recipe is simple.
-All we need to do is mix Left and Right up.
+Take one part Left and one Right, and mix them up.

 ## Mixed-Ideological Politics